Nextiva / Blog / VoIP

 If you run a lean startup, you can use your computer or mobile phone to connect as clients into your PBX by downloading a VoIP softphone app.

-For example: The Nextiva App is available for iOS, Android, macOS, and Windows.
-You can make and receive phone calls like you usually would before.
+For example, The Nextiva App is available for iOS, Android, macOS, and Windows.
+It allows you to make and receive incoming calls as you usually would.

 How Does a Hosted PBX Work?

-A hosted PBX shifts your phone and business communications infrastructure over to a trusted VoIP provider.
+A hosted PBX shifts your phone and business communications system over to a trusted VoIP provider.
 Instead of individual phone extensions, each phone is replaced with a VoIP desk phone.

 The diagram below illustrates how a hosted PBX system works: